Funk/R&B Drums

 Prerequisite Courses, Knowledge, and/or Skills

-Completion of Music Theory 101 and Drum Set Fundamentals, or equivalent knowledge.
+Completion of Music Theory 101 and Drum Set Performance 101, or equivalent knowledge.
 You should be able to play basic rock and blues songs on the drum set, have a basic understanding of standard drum set notation, and be able to play simple rhythms in quarter notes and eighth notes in standard drum set notation.

 Textbook(s)